 Unfortunately, the job title isn’t enough.
 To be considered a low-risk borrower, you need to meet several requirements.

 Firstly, there are minimum income requirements.
 In New South Wales, you need a minimum income of $150,000, classing you as a high-income borrower.
 Both regular income and rental income count.
-Although, your spouse’s income isn’t included unless they can prove they also work for an accounting firm.
+Although, your spouse’s income isn’t included unless there is proof that your spouse’s income is earned by working for an accounting firm.

 Furthermore, some banks may reduce the minimum income requirement if you work for certain industry bodies.
 These include the following firms